 - Energy Awareness

 - Energy Pledge

 - School Power Down

 - Careers in Energy

 - Power of Community

 - Solar Energy

 - Earth Month

+- What is TVA?

 Our school's Energy Team will share more information as we kick off each month's energy theme.
 But in the meantime, look for posters and stickers around the school to learn simple tips for saving energy.